 Infamous for their frequent invasion of houses and stratospheric breeding rate, mice have dispersed well beyond their native lands of Asia, largely as a result of human settlement.
 They are nocturnal animals, and their eyesight is abysmal.
 They compensate for this with their acute hearing, which still isn’t enough to keep them from being relentlessly preyed upon by a large number of animals, including reptiles, mammals, and birds (especially owls).
 In the wild, mice—primarily ground dwellers—build intricate burrows, the designs of which have been shown to be a genetic trait.

 Along with rats, mice are one of the world’s most prevalent and destructive pests.
+They can nest in your home and hide in areas not frequented by humans.
 The characteristics that make them so successful as a species—namely their high breeding rate and very adaptive diet—also make them a formidable nuisance.
 Because a mouse’s incisors never stop growing, they must constantly file down by gnawing on things such as the foundations of homes.